Skip to main content

 Applicants who will need an Academic Technology Approval Scheme (ATAS) Certificate: find out if you will need an ATAS certificate, by visiting this webpage: https://www.gov.uk/guidance/find-out-if-you-require-an-atas-certificate#when-you-need-an-atas-certificate.

 The deadline for Admissions to make offers to applicants who will require an ATAS certificate is 5th August 2024.
-This is to ensure any offer holders who need an ATAS certificate have plenty of time to obtain the certificate before their course starts.
+If you are an ATAS requiring applicant, you will need to apply for the 2025/6 intake as there is no longer enough time to obtain an ATAS certificate for September 2024 intake.

 EU and International entry requirements